 C: Always towing the line and wearing that tie.
 Which to me doesn’t look like leadership.
 It looks like obedience and conformity which you could equate to almost a lack of responsibility and self directed thinking.
 It’s quite flummoxing to know that other people have this totally different world view where they think those qualities are qualities of leadership whereas from another perspective they don’t look like that at all.
 I wonder whether when we put all the responsibility on ‘official’ leaders whether then we disown Sovereign in ourselves.

 M: Absolutely, Yes.
-And then we get ‘king slaying’ as we refer to it in Shadow Work: We put someone up on a pedestal and then we just really enjoy pulling them down because we don’t have that power and authority ourselves because we’ve given it away.
+And then we get a kind of ‘king slaying’ as the shadow is played out: We put someone up on a pedestal and then we just really enjoy pulling them down because we don’t have that power and authority ourselves because we’ve given it away.
 So we don’t want to see someone who has it.
 So we will criticise and pull them down rather than get behind them, you know, because how leadership works in a healthy system (in theory, if there is such a thing!) is that all the followers are behind their leader they are blessing and supporting their leader and not wanting them to fail – quite the opposite – wanting them to succeed.
 So they are there behind them and the leader is receiving this rich resource of support from every single person who is in that community or, who is a hundred percent behind them and then it looks and feels very different.

 C: And then if the Sovereign knows those people are behind them, when they bring their own ideas or they bring autonomy or their own impulse, it’s seen as a contribution to moving forward rather than as undermining.